AJV009/mood_detector/README.md

 A Mood Detector (Partial web app) - Captures your face then detects the moods like Happy or Sad!

-Makes use of Azure Cognitive Services -> Face API Cosmos DB
-Azure App Services on VS Code
+Makes use of Azure Cognitive Services (Face API), Cosmos DB and Azure App Services on VS Code

 Made from - https://github.com/microsoft/hackwithazure/tree/master/workshops/web-ai-mood-detector